misthios/quicklab/README.md

 Quickly create/destroy (multiple) vms on vmware vcenter

 ## Motivation
-I wanted something to quickly create and destroy vms to make labs.
+I wanted something to quickly create and destroy vms to make labs on the school vcenter environment.
 I tried to use tools like Terraform but those did not work due to me not having enough permissions which led me to create this tool which can work with minimal permissions.

 ## Features
 * Define Vms in a yaml file (see lab1.yaml)